unixdev0/DataScience/Report.md

 - GeoCoder/Google Geolocation APIs
 - Foursquare APIs

-Toronto Boroughs/Neighbourhoods: a list of postal codes in Canada where the first letter is M. Postal codes beginning with M are located within the city of Toronto in the province of Ontario
+**Toronto Boroughs/Neighbourhoods**: a list of postal codes in Canada where the first letter is M. Postal codes beginning with M are located within the city of Toronto in the province of Ontario

-Canada Census - Toronto Demographics: a list of demographic data on each Toronto neighbourhood as taken from the Canadian Census.
+**Canada Census - Toronto Demographics**: a list of demographic data on each Toronto neighbourhood as taken from the Canadian Census.

-GeoCoder/Google Geolocation APIs: converts addresses into geographic coordinates Foursquare APIs: offers rich location-based experiences and enables access to millions of up to date business venues, tips, photos and many other helpful tips
+**GeoCoder/Google Geolocation APIs**: converts addresses into geographic coordinates

+**Foursquare APIs**: offers rich location-based experiences and enables access to millions of up to date business venues, tips, photos and many other helpful tips

 ## METHODOLOGY
 REPORT - MAIN COMPONENTS